 1) Make sure your state has laws about cottage food, which can differ from place to place.
 You may need permits and/or licenses depending on the type of product that you plan to sell or how often it will be sold.

 3) Determine who needs your baked goods most – friends?
 Family?
-Neighbors?
-Or would selling wholesale make more sense with large orders at lower prices but larger profit margins.
+Neighbours?
+Or would selling wholesale make more sense with large orders at lower prices but larger profit margins?

 4) Do your costing to calculate how much to charge for bread.
 This way you’ll know how much you need to sell to make a profit.